The instrument flight rating is one of the more difficult yet rewarding ratings you'll pursue during your flight training.

 CB-IR or BIR?
 By Erlend Våge

 What's included in the course fee?

 The theory course is primarily a distance learning course on itslearning (online portal) followed by a 19 hours classroom course in Oslo.
 There are seven subjects covered:

 The advantage of the CB-IR route in flight training is that it can be done around your personal, operational and financial priorities.

-With Oslo Flight Academy ATO you can choose whether to:
+With Oslo Flight Academy you can choose whether to:

 Both the EASA IR and EASA CB-IR training courses lead to the exact same rating, privileges (and licence entry).
 That means you are approved for IFR (including PBN) operations with approach minima as low as 200 fot AGL and RVR 800 meter for single pilot operations (550 meter with approved autopilot).
 However, if you wish to operate high performance aircraft (HPA) you will need to undertake a separate HPA-course.

 PPL(A) or CPL(A)

 the privileges to fly at night in accordance with FCL.810, if the IR privileges will be used at night

 Prior to skill-test: at least 50 hours of cross-country flight time as PIC in aeroplanes, TMGs, helicopters or airships, of which at least 10 shall be in the relevant aircraft category